BitgesellOfficial/bitgesell/doc/build-netbsd.md

 #### GUI Dependencies

-Bitcoin Core includes a GUI built with the cross-platform Qt Framework.
+BGL Core includes a GUI built with the cross-platform Qt Framework.
 To compile the GUI, Qt 5 is required.

 ```bash
 pkgin install qt5-qtbase qt5-qttools